Excardical/ProductLandingPage-Dr.Jelly/README.md

+A project by Excardical.

-The 4th project remake of FCC project because of a new curriculum (Responsive Web Design) that has been added.
+The 4th remake project of the FCC Responsive Web Design - Product Landing Page.

-1st = Survey Form
-2nd = Tribute Page
-3rd = Technical Documentation Page
-4th = Product Landing Page
-5th = Personal Portfolio
+It has a theme of Dr. Jelly, a make up brand for entertainment purpose from the channel Abroad in Japan.